–Boost your financial IQ and get the attention of admissions committees–

 Your GPA is a good indicator for undergraduate business schools to determine whether or not you can handle the challenging curriculum the school offers.
 Most admissions committees will put strong emphasis on your performance in mathematics courses.
-Since many business courses are heavily math based (Accounting, no rx Finance, sovaldi to name a few), nurse having a strong math background is necessary.
+Since many business courses are heavily math based (Accounting, Finance, to name a few), having a strong math background is necessary.
 They also seek applicants who are competent in reading comprehension which demonstrates analytical and critical thinking skills.
 In addition, achieving proficiency in written English is crucial.
 Top schools want applicants who can write well and concisely.

 Good Standardized Test Scores

 Even though a high test score does not guarantee admission, it can definitely make an application more competitive.
 Scores are used to determine an applicant’s ability to problem solve in math, read critically, and communicate effectively through writing.
 SAT scores for business and engineering applicants tend to be slightly higher than they are among other program applicants.
 Thus, it is important for you to put in time and effort to prepare for your SAT.

 Top undergraduate business schools seek applicants who demonstrate leadership potential.
 Many high school students tend to include everything they have done in leadership roles on their applications.
 However, it is crucial to know that admission committees not only focus on experience, but also want to see that an applicant has the potential to lead a group and help others accomplish a goal.
 The areas that show your leadership potential are your extracurricular activities, essay and interview.